3Akram2/strapi-plugin-comments/README.md

     "avatar": "<any image url>"
   },
   "content": "My sample response",
-  "threadOf": 2 // id of comment we would like to start / continue the thread (Optional) }
+  "threadOf": 2 // id or documentId of comment we would like to start / continue the thread (Optional) }
 ```